Click on one of our section headers to learn more:

-For children ages 6 to 10 and an adult.
-This 90-minute program provides children and adults with the unique opportunity to meet with a member of the Zoo’s keeper and education staffs and learn about how they care for the animals.
-Each program includes a pizza lunch, a chance to speak with a zoo keeper and an educator and a special animal session.
-Children must be accompanied by an adult.
+This 90-minute program is great for all ages and provides attendees with a unique opportunity to meet with a member of the Zoo’s keeper and education staffs to learn about the animals and how we care for them.
+Each program includes a pizza lunch, a chance to speak with a zoo keeper, an educator and a special animal session.
+There must be at least one registered adult per party.

 Ever wondered how an elephant finds a date or how a grebe gets a girl?
 Sometimes dating ideas can come from the most unlikely of sources.
 Join us for a fun, relaxed evening of dating strategies as you participate in dolphin courtship displays, find your pheromone match, practice mating calls, and enjoy some delicious food catered by Taste of the Wild!

 Interested in becoming a Utah Master Naturalist?
 Each module of the program focuses on studying the different components of these systems including climate, geography, hydrology, plants and animals, as well as how these components interact and are managed in Utah.
-At least half of the time is spent in the field and the remaining time in the classroom.
 The mission of the Utah Master Naturalist Program is to develop a corps of well-informed volunteers and professionals who provide education, outreach, and service promoting citizen stewardship of natural and cultural resources within their communities.
-Three credits at Utah State University, per module, are available for an additional fee.

 Pay just once and join us all year!Join staff from Utah’s Hogle Zoo the first Thursday of the month for a discussion of a different zoo- or conservation-related book each time, with light refreshments.
 Book club meets from 7:00 to 9:00 PM.
 For adults 14 and up; please note that we cannot accommodate children during book club meetings.